samartzidis/NanoBot/docs/README.md

 ## Hardware Build Components and Specific Requirements

 - A Raspberry Pi Zero 2 W with a soldered GPIO header (you might as well purchase the Raspberry Pi Zero 2 WH).
-- __Optionaly__ an *Anker PowerConf S330* speakerphone or something equivalent (e.g. a USB headset).
-- A good heatsink as it can get really hot and start throtting down the CPU.
+- Optional but highly recommended - a heatsink.
 A recommended heatsink is [Geekworm Raspberry Pi Zero 2 W Heatsink](https://www.amazon.co.uk/dp/B09QMBCXLB).
 Ideally install it using the thermal heatsink paste option instead of the included heatsink pad.
+- A Raspberry Pi compatible USB sound card - e.g. [this one](https://www.amazon.co.uk/dp/B01N905VOY).
+  - Note that you will need to cut the USB-A male connector and replace with a micro-USB male connector or alternatively use an adaptor - although doing so will take precious extra space inside the robot.
+- A 14 mm electret microphone (for optimnal performance) such as [this one](https://www.amazon.co.uk/dp/B0FMY43SQM) but can use smaller elecret mic sizes as well.
 - A 3D printer to print the robot shell.
 Printing will take several hours but it's relatively straightforwards.
 No supports required.
 You will need epoxy glue to glue the shell parts together.
 - 5mm round common cathode RGB LEDs for the robot eyes.
 - Multicoloured 28AWG (ideally silicone) cables.
+- For making the custom length connector cables, a kit of several female Dupont 2.54 mm pitch 1-Pin connectors such as [these](https://www.amazon.co.uk/dp/B096DC1J3X) and an equivalent crimping tool such as [this one](https://www.amazon.co.uk/dp/B01N4L8QMW).
 - A momentary 19mm push-button for the robot's head.
 E.g. [this one](https://www.amazon.co.uk/dp/B0DB2BYQKW).
 - A self tapping M2 screws.
 Specifically: 4x 13mm and 4x 11mm.
 You can also get one of [these sets](https://www.amazon.co.uk/dp/B09NDMWBC2).
 - A genuinely at least 2A and 5V micro-USB power supply to power the Pi board (or weird failures will happen during operation if weaker power supply used).
 - 2x 4 pin 2.54mm PCB Board Pin Header Connector Strips, that you will use to solder the cables instead of soldering them directly onto the GPIO header pins of the Raspberry Pi Zero 2 WH.
 E.g. [these](https://www.amazon.co.uk/VooGenzek-Breakaway-Connector-Assortment-Stackable/dp/B09NDMVD2C).
 - 6x 220K resistors for each one of the 2 RGB LEDs anode (+) pins.
+- A Raspberry Pi compatible MOSFET switch, ideally something [like this](https://thepihut.com/products/moswitch-9a-28v-spdt-mosfet-switch) for controlling the power supply to the mini amplifier gia GPIO.
+- A mini 4Ohm 5W speaker such as [this one](https://www.amazon.co.uk/sourcing-map-JST-PH2-0-Electronic-Advertising/dp/B0D9QWWB6K).
+- A mono PAM8302-based or similar audio amplifier such as [this one](https://thepihut.com/products/adafruit-mono-2-5w-class-d-audio-amplifier-pam8302).

 <a href="image-3.png"><img src="image-3.png" width="160" title="Raspberry Pi Board Assembly" /></a> <a href="image-4.png"><img src="image-4.png" width="160" title="LED Eyes Assembly" /></a>